noshbar/Daisy-747-for-lefties/README.md

 Check out the Blender files in `sources` if you want to edit anything.
 **NOTE**: this is a **WIP**, not perfect yet.

+  * Having made the grip bulgier, the screw countersink isn't deep enough, so the screw no longer reaches the screwhole, meaning you can't actually attach it right now.
+  * The bottom is a bit saggy, need to tighten it up a bit
+  * The thin extrusion at the top to "lock" into the slot on the gun is way too small, needs a 2x scale, probably.

 ## Blog

 I recently bought a second-hand [Daisy 747 air pistol](https://www.pyramydair.com/s/m/Daisy_Match_Grade_Avanti_747_Triumph_Match/308) with the intent of becoming an Olympic-quality target shooter.